slu-soc5650/week-08/SETUP.md

 # lecture-08 Setup
-The following packages are required for this lecture:
+The following packages are required for this lecture.
+See the [package index](https://slu-soc5650.github.io/package-index/) for cross referencing these packages with other parts of the course.

 ### `tidyverse`